ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part2.md

 Which is the column containing the divergence from consensus?
 What do the columns 8 and 14 mean?

+The entire description of the columns can be found [here](https://link.springer.com/protocol/10.1007/978-1-0716-4583-3_5) and in [RepeatMasker documentation](https://www.repeatmasker.org/webrepeatmaskerhelp.html).

 #### .align
 the `.align` file contains all the alignments found by RepeatMasker and give some supplementary information about the alignment statistics.
 This file is important to keep for some downstream analysis below.